sandiegopython/test-driven-django-development/tutorials/04-forms.rst

         class Meta:
             model = Comment
             fields = ('name', 'email', 'body')

+The ``CommentForm`` class is instantiated by passing the blog post that the comment was written against as well as the HTTP POST data containing the remaining fields such as comment body and email.
+The ``save`` method is overridden here to set the associated blog post before saving the comment.

 Let's run our tests again to see whether they pass: